SQL Azure Connection Help

 Connecting to SQL Azure via JDBC

-After entering the login information, the host, port, and database name needs to be entered to connect to SQL Azure.
+After selecting the authentication type and entering the login information, the host, port, and database name need to be entered to connect to SQL Azure.

 Host or Ip Address: This is fully qualified name of the SQL Azure database.
 Typically